Andrew Schulz

-Andrew Cameron Schulz (born October 30, 1983) is an American stand-up comedian, actor, television producer and podcaster.
+Andrew Cameron Schulz (born October 30, 1983) is an American stand-up comedian, actor, and podcaster.
 In addition to his stand-up, he is known for his work on MTV2's Guy Code and its two spinoffs, the Flagrant podcast with Akaash Singh, and The Brilliant Idiots podcast.
-Schulz's first Netflix special, Schulz Saves America, premiered on December 17, 2020.
-As an actor, he has appeared in IFC's Benders and the Amazon original series Sneaky Pete.
+Schulz's first Netflix special, Schulz Saves America, premiered in December 2020.
+He has been described as part of the manosphere.

 Early life

-Schulz was born on October 30, 1983, in New York City to an immigrant Scottish mother, Sandra Cameron, a professional ballroom dancer, and an American father of German and Irish descent, Larry Schulz.
-His father is also a native New Yorker and former reporter and military veteran, born to a family from Chicago, Illinois.
+Schulz was born on October 30, 1983, in New York City to parents Larry and Sandra Schulz (née Cameron).
+His mother, a Scottish immigrant, was a professional ballroom dancer.
+His father, a native New Yorker of German and Irish descent, is a former reporter and military veteran born to a family originally from Chicago, Illinois.
 Schulz's parents owned the Sandra Cameron Dance Center in Lower Manhattan for three decades.
-He was raised in the East Village in Lower Manhattan and attended New York City Public Schools: Lillie Devereaux Blake Primary School and Robert F. Wagner Middle School in the Upper East Side neighborhood, and Baruch College Campus High School in Kips Bay.

-Schulz attended the University of California, Santa Barbara in Santa Barbara, California, from which he graduated with a Bachelor of Arts degree in Psychology.
+Schulz was raised in the East Village and attended New York City Public Schools, including Lillie Devereaux Blake Primary School and Robert F. Wagner Middle School on the Upper East Side.
+He is a graduate of Baruch College Campus High School in Kips Bay.
+Schulz then attended the University of California, Santa Barbara, from which he graduated with a bachelor of arts degree in psychology.

 Career

 Stand-up comedy

 Schulz began performing stand-up during college in California and continued when he returned to New York in the mid-2000s.
-He became a regular at the Comedy Village and went on to make his debut at the Edinburgh Comedy Festival in Edinburgh, Scotland, in 2008.
+He became a regular at the Comedy Village and went on to make his debut at the Edinburgh Comedy Festival in Scotland, in 2008.